 For annual evaluation, the Department of Architecture utilizes the Statements of Performance Expectations outlined in Appendix B: Criteria and Procedures for Tenure, Promotion and Reappointment.

-Annual evaluations of faculty performance will be made on behalf of the department by the Chair.
+Annual evaluations of faculty performance will be made on behalf of the department by the Chair in consultation with the Department Faculty Success Committee.
 Assessments of faculty performance in each of the three areas of teaching, scholarship and service will be based on evaluations from multiple information sources and using diverse methods as outlined in Sections 2, 3, and 4 of Appendix B: Criteria and Procedures for Tenure, Promotion and Reappointment.
 The purpose of this diversity of evaluation methods is to ensure a balanced and comprehensive view of the individual’s contribution to the mission of the Department, School, the University, and the larger community.
 The annual evaluation process has multiple outcomes including establishing goals and allocation of effort for the following year, providing data for merit salary decisions, and developing plans for faculty development.

 Each faculty member will, in negotiation with the Department Chair, establish on an annual basis the relative degrees of emphasis he or she will place on the three areas of teaching, scholarship and service.

 Annual evaluations are conducted on the basis of a calendar year, and thus cover the spring semester of one academic year and the autumn semester of the subsequent year (as well as summer if the faculty member is on appointment).
 The Chair is responsible for disseminating to faculty the annual report form by the end of the fall semester of the calendar year being evaluated.
 Faculty are to submit complete annual reports to the Chair by February 1st of the subsequent year.
 The Chair is to disseminate draft versions of evaluations to faculty no later than April 1st.
 All tenure-track faculty must meet with the Chair to discuss the evaluation.
-Tenured faculty have the right to request a meeting to discuss the evaluation with the Chair.
+Tenured faculty and those faculty serving in the roles of Teaching Professor, Professor of Practice, Visiting Professor, Lecturer, and Multi-Term Lecturer have the right to request a meeting to discuss their annual evaluation or performance with the Chair.

 Annual Report Preparation